petrvanblokland/Xierpa3/README.md

 But Xierpa is already a great framework to start thinking about the creation of publications through objects, rather than writing websites in CSS+HTML (or PHP) directly.

+Recently published in Open Source: Xierpa3App.
+This is a project that implements an OSX wrapper application around the example sites in Xierpa3.
+Still being worked on, it offers a UI to a live server as well as the possibility to see generated CSS and the automatic generated documentation pages about a website.
+It will be possible to use Python as scripting, on top of an existing site, e.g. to manipulate style parameters of published components.

 -----------------------------------------------------------------------------

 ### Getting started